usernameSplash/Wetube/readme.md

 4. Callback function will be called.
     - It must return callback function(parameter cb), with some sign(error, user).
 5. If user is valid, cookie data will be created.

+## 13. Facebook Authentication (03/02)

+It is not much difference from Github strategy.
+But Facebook authentication is a little bit complex.

+For get the authorization of Facebook, we must use **https**.

+### Install ngrok

+ngrok is provide https tunnel to our server.